mtripg6666tdr/safe-traverse/README.md

 If a falsy value is encountered in the middle of a method chain, all subsequent method chain returns will be `SafeTraverseState<undefined>`.

+One of the advantages of using this library is the ability to safely access properties that are expected to exist within an object without casting to `any` in TypeScript.
+This helps you to capsule potential risks (of mainly accessing properties of null or undefined) into the library itself.

+Don't use this library to access properties of objects with guaranteed reliable structures.

 - [safe-traverse](#safe-traverse)
   - [Installation](#installation)
   - [Usage](#usage)